tristanduncombe/Resume-Website/readme.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project is open for contribution but the source code itself uses a commercial template and is therefore not licensed under any open-source license.
+Forking this project as a base for your own projects is not permitted under the license of the original template.

 ## Acknowledgements